-S140 Psychology Grades 11, 12 .5 Credit

-Psychology is an introductory course in the scientific study of human behavior.
+Grades 11, 12 .5 Credit S140 Psychology Psychology is an introductory course in the scientific study of human behavior.
 It is presented from an eclectic view with equal emphasis on psychoanalytic, cognitive, behavioral, humanistic, and biological views of human behavior.
 Topics include methodology, learning, development, emotions, motivation, personality, and abnormality.
 Research projects and experiments allow students to explore their interests and learn about the broad field of psychology.

-S157 Sociology Grades 11, 12 .5 Credit

-Sociology introduces the student to the basic concepts as well as the tools and methods used by specialists in this field while studying social life, relationships and social problems.
+S157 Sociology Grades 11, 12 .5 Credit Sociology introduces the student to the basic concepts as well as the tools and methods used by specialists in this field while studying social life, relationships and social problems.
 The course is designed so that students will acquire a greater understanding of human group life and the role of the individual.
 This course will prepare students interested in such fields as criminal justice, social work and related people professions.

-S115 BIPOC (Black, Indigenous, People of Color) Studies Grades 10,11, 12

-.5 Credit The purpose of this course is to educate students to be politically, socially, and economically conscious about their personal connections to local and national history.
+S115 BIPOC (Black, Indigenous, People of Color) Studies Grades 10,11, 12 .5 Credit The purpose of this course is to educate students to be politically, socially, and economically conscious about their personal connections to local and national history.
 BIPOC Studies centers on themes of social justice, social responsibility, and social change.
 Students will gain a better understanding of African-American, Indigenous, Latin-X and Asian cultures and histories and how they fit into The American mosaic.
 The course spans from past to present, from politics to social reform, as well as cultural contributions, allowing students to identify similar social patterns and universal qualities present in other societies, including their own.
 This course will also incorporate an Identity section where students will consider concepts related to their own personal, group, and/or national identity.
-Community resources will be utilized to help students further understand their own ethnic narrative in the neighborhoods in
+Community resources will be utilized to help students further understand their own ethnic narrative in the neighborhoods in which they live.

-S117 Genocide & Human Rights Grades 10, 11, 12

-This course develops an understanding of human rights and genocide in history.
-Students will examine issues of the Holocaust and subsequent occurrences of genocide with emphasis placed on avoiding the potential of a repetition of history as they develop an understanding of the root causes endangering basic human rights.
-Special attention will be given to the origins of anti-Semitism, from the "blood libel" myths of medieval Europe to the "stab-in-the-back" accusations following World War I. The course will look at the ways in which Jews were deprived of personal rights, freedoms, and eventually their lives during the Nazi regime in Germany.
-Students are enriched by the addition of nonfiction literature.
+S117 Genocide & Human Rights Grades 10, 11, 12 .5 Credit This course develops an understanding of human rights and genocide in history.
+Students will examine the Holocaust and subsequent occurrences of genocide with emphasis placed on avoiding the potential of repetition.
+Students will define and explain the nature of prejudice as a universal human phenomenon while developing an understanding of the root causes endangering basic human rights.
+Students will also investigate extremist groups and examine the positive and negative behaviors associated with obedience, conformity, and silence.
+Current events and issues are woven throughout the curriculum as well as the addition of nonfiction literature, guest speakers, and film.

-S163 Community and Civic Engagement

-which they live.

-This course will provide students experiential opportunities to learn in real world contexts and develop skills of community engagement.
+S163 Community and Civic Engagement .5 Credit Grades 10, 11, 12 This course will provide students experiential opportunities to learn in real world contexts and develop skills of community engagement.
 Through hands on and first-hand approaches students will develop an understanding and appreciation for their own community.
 This course is interdisciplinary in nature and will incorporate trainings and presentations with experts from several fields to promote understanding of the human experience.
 Students will see themselves as an important part of a larger, interconnected and interdependent community with the ability to apply what they have learned in "the real world."
 In this class community and classroom resources will be used to enhance the student learning process.